gleechi/gleechi.github.io/pages/0.14.0/unity/VirtualGrasp_UnityAPI.md

 ### VG_Controller.OnObjectGrasped

+This event is invoked in the frame when a hand has fully grasped an object.
+The VG_HandStatus it carries includes more information about the interaction.

+### VG_Controller.OnObjectPushed

-This event is invoked in the frame when a hand is starting to grasp an object.
+This event is invoked in the frame when a hand pushing an object.
 The VG_HandStatus it carries includes more information about the interaction.